TongyunHuang/LetsMeet-Website/api/README.md

 | `http://localhost:4000/api/users?select={"_id": 0}`                                  | Returns a list of users without the _id field           |
 | `http://localhost:4000/api/posts?limit=20`                                   | Returns posts number from 61 to 80                            |

-## User Schemea:
+## Schema Design:

 Here is the Users Schema:

 1. "name" - String     `Required`
-2. "email" - String
-3. "password" - String    `Required`
+2. "password" - String    `Required`
-4. "joinedEvent" - [String] - The id fields of the events that the user joined
+3. "joinedEvent" - [String] - The id fields of the events that the user joined
-5. "attendedEvent" - [String] - The id fields of the events that the user actually showed up
+4. "attendedEvent" - [String] - The id fields of the events that the user actually showed up

 Here is the Events Schema: